muhamaddarulhadi/RazorPage/README.md

 * This project is just a simple RazorPage web application that consist of CRUD process.
 * [What is RazorPage?](https://docs.microsoft.com/en-us/aspnet/core/razor-pages/?view=aspnetcore-5.0&tabs=visual-studio)
 * What is [Entity](https://www.entityframeworktutorial.net/what-is-entityframework.aspx) ?
+* To run RazorPage on VS Code, click FN + F5 or just F5 on your keyboard.
+It is depends on your keyboard.

     | No. | Title |